 When setting up your workspace, a comfortable chair is a must.
 You’re going to be sat on your keister for about eight hours each day, so you want a seat that delivers both comfort and good lumbar support.
 To complete your makeshift office, you’ll require the likes of a desk, computer, phone, and stationery.

-It’s true: in this digital world, you’ll likely have all of the hardware required to start your remote work journey.
-Nevertheless, a few small – yet significant – upgrades to your hardware can have a significant positive impact on your work experience.
+It’s true: in this digital world, you’ll likely have all of the hardware and software required to start your remote work journey.
+Nevertheless, a few small – yet significant – upgrades to your hardware, or the right online business tools, can have a significant positive impact on your work experience.